dawee/dispersive/doc/store.md

 ## ObjectManager

-The ObjectManager stores and retrieve values defined by the *Schema*.
+The ObjectManager stores and retrieves values defined by the *Schema*.
 All the creations and the queries are inspired by the [Django managers](https://docs.djangoproject.com/en/1.10/topics/db/managers/).

 ### Create a new entry